 Meet Dr. Michael Lang, Naturopathic Physician

-Dr. Lang, Naturopathic Physician, has been practicing naturopathic medicine for over 15 years, homeopathy for more than 20 years, and using bio identical hormones in his practice for over 10 years.
-He has recently initiated his full bio identical hormone longevity programs (Vital Life Programs).
+Dr Michael Lang, Naturopathic Physician, has been practicing naturopathic medicine for over 28 years, homeopathy for more than 35 years, and using bio identical hormones in his practice for 20 years.

-Michael Lang, ND received his undergraduate degree from the University of Montana, Missoula.
-He received his medical training and degree from the National College of Naturopathic Medicine in Portland, Oregon in 1992.
-Dr. Lang is licensed to practice medicine by the state of Montana.
+Michael Lang ND, ABHRT received his undergraduate degree from the University of Montana Missoula in 1979.
+He received his medical training and degree from the National College of Naturopathic Medicine in Portland Oregon in 1992.
+Dr. Lang is licensed to practice by the state of Montana.

-Michael Lang, ND is a member of the American Association of Naturopathic Physicians, Montana Association of Naturopathic Physicians, American Academy of Anti-Aging Medicine, and the Bio-Identical Hormone Society.
+Michael Lang ND, ABHRT is a member of the Montana Association of Naturopathic Physicians, American Association of Naturopathic Physicians, American Academy of Anti Aging Medicine, and World Link Medical (certifying board)

-Dr. Lang is available for speaking engagements with groups regarding health and longevity programs, as well as bio identical hormone programs
+Dr. Lang is available for speaking engagements with groups regarding health and longevity programs as well as bio identical hormone programs (Vital Life).

 “Naturopathic medicine is a distinct primary health care profession, emphasizing prevention, treatment, and optimal health through the use of therapeutic methods and substances that encourage individuals’ inherent self-healing process.
 The practice of naturopathic medicine includes modern and traditional, scientific, and empirical methods”